-In Fig. 7(e) we follow the $(r_A^j, r_B^j)$ trajectories corresponding to panels (a) and (c) over several time epochs $\tau_j$ .
-Similarly, Fig. 7(f) shows the $(r_A^j, r_B^j)$ dynamics corresponding to panels (b) and (d).
+In figure 7e, we follow the (r_A^j, r_B^i) trajectories corresponding to figure 7a,c over several time epochs τ_j .
+Similarly, figure 7f shows the (r_A^i, r_B^i) dynamics corresponding to figure 7b,d.
 Initial radical population sizes are set at $(r_A^0, r_B^0) = (0.7, 0.7)$ and are denoted by a blue circle in all cases.
 Black squares indicate the ending points of the various trajectories.
-In Fig. 7(e) the path that veers towards the right and proceeds to define a limit cycle is characterized by $(p_A^0, k_A^0) = (0.25, 0.25)$ , corresponding to Fig. 7(a); the one that veers towards the left is associated to $(p_A^0, k_A^0) = (0, 1)$ and corresponds to Fig. 7(c).
+In figure 7e, the path that veers towards the right and proceeds to define a limit cycle is characterized by $(p_A^0, k_A^0) = (0.25, 0.25)$, corresponding to figure 7a; the one that veers towards the left is associated with $(p_A^0, k_A^0) = (0, 1)$ and corresponds to figure 7c.
 As seen in the Nash equilibrium case, the sect choosing more violence is less radicalized than the sect choosing more propaganda, in both cases.

-We find similar behavior in Fig. 7(f).
-Here the trajectory that veers to the right corresponds to $(p_A^0, k_A^0) = (0.25, 0.25)$ and to Fig. 7(b); the one that veers towards the left is associated to $(p_A^0, k_A^0) = (0, 1)$ and to Fig. 7(d).
+We find similar behaviour in figure 7f.
+Here the trajectory that veers to the right corresponds to $(p_A^0, k_A^0) = (0.25, 0.25)$ and to figure 7b; the one that veers towards the left is associated with $(p_A^0, k_A^0) = (0.1)$ and to figure 7d.

-Although we have only shown a few characteristic cases, solutions arising from the alternating optimization process typically converge to a Nash equilibrium or to a limit cycle around a Nash equilibrium; the qualitative features of these solutions generally match the behavior found from identifying the Nash equilibria as described in Sect.
-4.4.
-We can conclude that whether a repeated and alternating or a simultaneous Nash equilibrium process is used to determine optimal behavior, sects with smaller radical fractions will typically attack their opponents at higher rates, while sects with larger radical factions prefer a split strategy characterized by stronger propaganda.
+Although we have only shown a few characteristic cases, solutions arising from the alternating optimization process typically converge to a Nash equilibrium or to a limit cycle around a Nash equilibrium; the qualitative features of these solutions generally match the behaviour found from identifying the Nash equilibria as described in §4.4.
+We can conclude that whether a repeated and alternating, or a simultaneous Nash equilibrium process is used to determine optimal behaviour, sects with smaller radical fractions will typically attack their opponents at higher rates, while sects with larger radical factions prefer a split strategy characterized by stronger indoctrination.